XPaladiumyX/SkyXEvents/README.md

 # 🎄 SkyXEvents, Random Chest / Gift Event Plugin (1.21+)

-SkyXEvents adds **random event chests** to your Survival worlds — perfect for Christmas, Easter, or any seasonal treasure hunt.
+SkyXEvents adds **random event chests** to your Survival worlds!
+Perfect for Christmas, Easter, or any seasonal treasure hunt.

 When the event triggers, a chest spawns at a random location.
 Players must search for it and loot its rewards.
 Each chest file (`chest1.yml`, `chest2.yml`, …) has **its own loot table**, allowing different rewards per event.